qunitjs/qunit/docs/api/QUnit/test.skip.md

 `QUnit.skip( name )`<br/>
 `QUnit.skip( name, callback )`

-Add a test that will be skipped during the run.
+Define a test that will be skipped during the run.

 | parameter | description |
 |-----------|-------------|